 Olympus conducted a health hazard assessment, including an examination of adverse events and complaints.
-The assessment indicates that over insufflation may lead to various patient harms during a procedure, which may include gas embolism, arrythmias (bradycardia, asystole, or cardiac arrest), pneumothorax, kidney or urinary problems, hypoxia, subcutaneous emphysema, delay to treatment, more complex procedures.
+The assessment indicates that over insufflation may lead to various patient harms during a procedure, which may include gas-embolism, arrythmias (bradycardia, asystole, or cardiac arrest), pneumothorax, kidney or urinary problems, hypoxia, subcutaneous emphysema, delay to treatment, more complex procedures.
 These complications could potentially lead to death.

-Considerations for Usage:
+Considerations for Provisional Usage:

-Olympus is providing the following information to assist you in using the UHI-4 more safely:
+Olympus is providing the following information to assist you in making a decision regarding provisional usage while you seek alternatives to the UHI-4: